yliuEmma/CS639FALL20website/docs/index.md

 alpha_image = 1.0 - alpha_sticker`
 ```

 Because the sticker image is applied as a hard sticker, weighted blending is not necessary.
+I use direct matrix addition to add the resized sticker on the areas where the bounding boxes are in an iteration to go through the original image's channels.

 ### Results